7 Dec 2022

 This training mainly deals with mathematics and statistics, but related topics such as the IT implementation, accounting and governance aspects will also be briefly discussed.
 Parallels between actuarial work and IFRS9 modelling will be highlighted where appropriate.

-At the end of one afternoon, the participants will have a high-level view on the IFRS9 standard as a whole and a good insight in the modelling of expected credit losses and stage transfer under IFRS9.
+At the end of the morning session, the participants will have a high-level view on the IFRS9 standard as a whole and a good insight in the modelling of expected credit losses and stage transfer under IFRS9.

 David Vanden AbeeleDavid Vanden Abeele has been active for over three decades as a specialist in numerical analysis, risk modelling and data science in various areas.Within the financial sector, he has worked for many years as a validator and as the head of the group-wide risk modelling team of a large international banking & insurance group.
 He was involved in the modelling of most types of financial risks, including technical (re)insurance risk and the introduction of new standards such as SII.